roman1267/Configs/README.md

 ## To install:

-use `git pull https://github.com/roman1267/Configs.git` in your home directory to start the process.
+use `git clone https://github.com/roman1267/Configs.git` in your home directory to start the process.
 Pacman will prompt you a few times to continue; choose yes or no at your on discretion.